The High Bright Sun: Production

 It was the first British feature film to depict the Cyprus Emergency.
 However, there had been a number of British TV plays on the subject prior to that including One Morning Near Troodos (1956), Arrow in the Air (1957), Air Mail from Cyprus (1958), Incident at Echo Six (1958) and The Interrogator (1961).
 There had also been Peter Barnes' stage play Sclerosis (1965) and the novels Violence in Paradise (1957), The Bad Summer (1958), Interrupted Journey (1958) and Ian Stuart Black's The High Bright Sun (1962), which formed the basis of the film.

 Film rights to Black's novel were bought by Betty Box under the aegis of the Rank Organisation.
 Black was hired to do the screenplay.
 Later on, Box hired Bryan Forbes to do some additional work on the script, saying "he was paid rather a lot of money, I thought, for what he eventually produced".
 Box said this mostly consisted of a 12-minute scene between Denholm Elliott and Bogarde, and a few extra lines of dialogue.

 In February 1964 Rank announced it would make eight films at a cost of £4.5 million, including The High Bright Sun which was to star an American and two British actors.

 Shirley Anne Field was originally announced for the female lead but Rank wanted an international name.
 Box and Thomas tried Jane Fonda, Jean Seberg and Lee Remick but they turned the role down; Susan Strasberg was cast.
+George Chakiris played the second male lead.

 It was said to be the most expensive film made by the team of Box and Thomas and the most ambitious film they had ever done.

-Chakiris was paid $100,000, Strasberg $50,000 and Bogarde £30,000.
+George Chakiris was paid $100,000, Strasberg $50,000 and Bogarde £30,000.
 Uniformed extras were provided from the Duke of Edinburgh's Royal Regiment based in Malta.
 Eli Wallach was mentioned as possible casting but ended up not appearing in the final film.

 The character of Spyros was based on George Grivas.